 Succession planting, also known as successive planting, is a way to extend your harvest by staggering plantings of crops or planting varieties with staggered maturing dates.
 There are four methods of succession planting.

 Space out plantings of the same vegetable every two to four weeks.
 Many vegetables fade after producing their initial crop, setting a heavy yield initially, then smaller and smaller yields throughout the summer.
 Rather than planting your entire row of beans all at once and having feast or famine, you can plant part of the row at the beginning of the season and then plant more in about two to four weeks.
 A new crop will be continually coming in.
 As the first plants start to flag, you can replant that area with beans or use it for a different crop.

-Some crops, like peas, have short growing seasons and the space they were using can be replanted with a later season crop, like eggplant.
-The best vegetables for succession plantings include: arugula, basil, beans (pole), beets, broccoli raab, carrots, chicory, cilantro, corn salad (mache), dill, endive, green onions, kale, kohlrabi, lettuce, mizuna, mustard, bok choi, radish, rutabaga, spinach, swiss chard, tatsoi and turnips.
+Some crops, such as peas, have short growing seasons and the space they were using can be replanted with a later season crop, like eggplant.
+The best vegetables for succession plantings include: arugula, basil, beans (pole), beets, broccoli raab, carrots, chicory, cilantro, corn salad (mache), dill, endive, green onions, kale, kohlrabi, lettuce, mizuna, mustard, bok choi, radish, rutabaga, spinach, swiss chard, tatsoi, and turnips.

 Tips for Successful Succession Planting

 - Make sure you have enough seed to get you through the season and into fall if you plan to over-winter vegetables in hoop houses.
-Some seed lasts several years, others need to be fresh for good germination.
-(Seed viability chart)
+Some seed lasts several years; others need to be fresh for good germination.

 - Add some compost or leaf mold to the beds, between plantings, to keep the soil rich.